Game Intelligence: Theory and Computation: Introduction

 \section{Introduction}

-Games present a compelling framework for examining human and machine intelligence, characterized by interactions and decision-making under uncertainty.
-The exploration of intelligence measurement in games has attracted considerable attention in the fields of computer science and psychology, yet remains relatively unexplored in economics.
-The emergence of artificial intelligence (AI) has fostered the development of cutting-edge techniques for evaluating game outcomes.
-Nevertheless, the interplay between human- and machine-based decision-making in games poses a formidable challenge, and devising functional mechanisms to measure intelligence while accounting for this interplay is an active research area.
+To win a chess game, top players do not always play the objectively best move.
+Instead, they often deviate from ``main lines'' to lure their opponents into uncharted territory, where human intelligence and creativity can shine.
+When both players follow established main lines, games often end in peaceful draws.
+However, deviating too far from the best move can be risky: a significant mistake greatly increases the chances of losing.
+Therefore, elite players, such as World No. 1 Magnus Carlsen, excel at balancing this trade-off, carefully weighing the risks of deviation against the potential rewards.

+While intelligence has been extensively studied in psychology and computer science, it has received relatively little attention in economics, where there is a notable gap in the literature regarding a rigorous, game-theoretic framework for intelligence measurement.
+This paper addresses that gap by introducing mechanisms that assign a real number---interpreted as an intelligence score---to each player in a game.
+This score quantifies the ex-post strategic ability of the players based on empirically observable information, such as the actions of the players, the game's outcome, strength of the players, and a reference oracle machine such as a chess-playing artificial intelligence (AI) system.

-In this paper, I introduce a novel set of mechanisms for measuring intelligence in $n$-person ($n\geq 1$) games with \textit{partial knowledge}, focusing on the interplay between human- and machine-based decision-making.
-In this framework, player(s) have limited knowledge about the aspects of the game, including actions, outcomes, and other players.
-For example, playing an \textit{actual} game of chess represents a two-person zero-sum game with partial knowledge, even though chess is, technically, a game of perfect information.
-In this novel framework, I introduce two main concepts: firstly, the \textit{Game Intelligence} (GI) mechanism, which quantifies a player's demonstrated intelligence in a game by considering not only the game's outcome but also the ``mistakes'' made during the game according to the reference machine's intelligence.
-Secondly, I define \textit{gaming-proofness}, a practical and computational concept of strategy-proofness.
-I design the GI mechanism to offer a practicable mechanism for assessing players' intelligence while factoring in ``human-optimal'' and ``machine-optimal'' moves in games.
+I first introduce a novel framework for $n$-person general-sum games in which players may not possess full knowledge of certain aspects of the game, including actions, outcomes, and other players.
+As an example, playing an actual game of chess falls into this framework, even though the idealized version of chess is a game of perfect information.
+In this framework, I define a novel and practicable mechanism, called the \textit{Game Intelligence} (GI), that assigns an intelligence score to a player in a game by assessing not only the game's outcome but also the ``mistakes'' made relative to a reference machine's intelligence.
+Specifically, the machine assigns a probability distribution over the outcomes for each possible action a player might choose at any node.
+The GI mechanism is a function of the best moves predicted by the machine, the actual moves chosen by the player, moves of the other players, the game's outcome, and the Elo ratings of the players (if applicable).